 FDR FILLS TIME

-FDR is at a podium in 1933, giving his first inaugural address to a teeming crowd in Washington, D.C.
+FDR is at a podium in 1933, finishing his first inaugural address.

 FDR